chenwj1989/pafx/README.md

 # PAFX

 ## Inroduction
 PAFX stands for Python Audio Effects.
+This library includes implemenation of some audio effects commonly used, and all written in Python.

+## Usage

+Please check the file *test_pafx.py* for examples.
+On audio clip was taken from CD of the book *Mixing Audio* for testing.

 ## Features
 - [ ] Stereo Signal